 “I wish we could take him with us,” she said with a sigh.
 “But yes – now we can have tea.”

 “And Jammie Dodgers,” Pest said, falling in step on Glenda’s other side.

 “Is no one going to mention that we came all this way for a rabbit?”
 War demanded, not moving.
 “Apparently?”

 “Scones?
 With cream?
 Not that I’m forgetting this, but – clotted cream?”
 War hurried to catch up with them, and they walked together across the sodden grass without touching it, the three Horsemen and one Horsewoman of the Apocalypse.

 Col waited for a moment, but they didn’t come back.
-Then he crouched to tuck the lamb in his jacket pocket and to pick the sheep up, staggering under the weight of her sodden wool, and stumbled up the hill to his quad bike, Jess following close enough to his heels to almost trip him more than once.
+Then he crouched to tuck the lamb into his jacket and to pick the sheep up, staggering under the weight of her sodden wool.
+He stumbled up the hill to his quad bike, Jess following close enough to his heels to almost trip him more than once.
 He didn’t mind.
 He was going to go home, put the sheep and the lamb in the garage with the wood burner on, and make himself a fry-up.
 He deserved it after a night like this.

 Besides, he was starving.

 Apologies for any inaccuracies in sheep midwifery – it’s been a long time since I delivered a lamb (and I only did it once or twice, but it was so cool!
 No wonder Death couldn’t bring himself to reap them…).

 And if you fancy some more Glenda (and have already read her first story), head over here to read a third!

 Of course, if you want all the short stories, you could also head to your favourite retailer and grab your very own copy of Oddly Enough, which, along with other tales, contains one that might make you wonder if they really should have spared the sheep …